skatejs/skatejs/README.md

       // The event handlers to bind to the web component element.
 If the event
       // name is followed by a space and a CSS selector, the handler is only
-      // triggered if a child matching the selector triggered the event.
-This is
+      // triggered if a descendant matching the selector triggered the event.
-      // synonymous with Backbone's style of event binding in its views.
+      // This is synonymous with Backbone's style of event binding in its
+      // views.
       events: {
         'click': function (element, eventObject) {